 - If the defendant is within three years of age of the alleged victim.
 In this situation, statutory rape would be considered a misdemeanor.

 - If the defendant is more than three years older than the victim.
 In this situation, statutory rape can be charged as either a misdemeanor or felony

 - If the defendant is above 21 and the victim is under 16.
-In this situation, statutory rape would can be charged as either a misdemeanor or felony.
+In this situation, statutory rape could be charged as either a misdemeanor or a felony.

 The second and third circumstances are up to the District Attorney’s discretion.
 When determining whether to charge your case as a misdemeanor or felony, the district attorney will weigh factors such as your criminal history and the circumstances of the sexual encounter.

 Statutory Rape Charges Outside of California

 Some U.S. states have taken actions to protect individuals who were unaware of their sexual partner’s true age.
 In these cases, factors will be weighed such as the underage partner’s age, the defendant’s age, and the circumstances of the sexual behavior.

 Contact Pride Legal